Menu

 You'll receive a Swedish-style relaxation massage.
 Your student massage therapist will check for any areas that you wish to focus on within the session and any areas to avoid.

-Level of pressure: Swedish-Relaxation massage ranges from light to moderate/firm.
+Swedish-Relaxation massage ranges from light to moderate/firm.
 Deep pressure for specific areas may also be included.
-Students adjust pressure to the level that enhances your relaxation, and they will check in with you during the session
+Students adjust pressure to the level that enhances your relaxation, and they will check in with you during the session.

 Lightweight oil is used during the session.
 If you have sensitivity or allergies, please let your student massage therapist know.